 The Finks kept the car for 19 years, using the car occasionally at Modena Motorsport trackways and taking part in many rallies such as the Ferrari Factory 275 tour from Maranello to Venice.
 The car saw regular service and meticulous maintenance through Modena Motorsport throughout the Fink ownership.
 They would continue to use the car on a number of tours in Europe until it was sold to its current UK based owner in 2014.

 Most recently the car has received a bare metal body restoration to Rosso Rubino as well as a full retrim to Biscuit.
 The car arrived with DK, fresh from paint, and our team immediately saw to a thorough mechanical overhaul including a total engine rebuild, suspension overhaul, brake overhaul, steering box overhaul and many other restoration items, completing the car in late 2018.
-The motor is back to correct 3 Carb configuration and the Classiche Certification process has already been commenced.
+The motor is back to correct 3 Carb configuration and affording this example Ferrari Red Book Classiche Certification.

 This delightful 60s style icon is ready to be used and enjoyed, owing to its 1965 delivery date the car would make a perfect candidate for events such as the Tour Auto or Modena Centro Ore.
 Available to view at our showrooms just outside London immediately this stunning 275 is an opportunity not to be missed.